AlexJReid/blog/content/posts/bigtable-filtering.md

 PRODUCT#42/sortkey/~/~
 ```

-This solution will be demonstrated in the next post.
+This solution will be demonstrated in the next post. **Chosen solution to explore further: regular expression row filter.**

 ## Query patterns